 It gave us a lot of joy that many dear readers loved our Pressure Cooker Pork Chops in HK Onion Sauce.
 So, we’re excited to share this third Cha Chaan Teng 港式茶餐廳 (Hong Kong style cafes) classic favorites – Baked Portuguese Chicken and Rice 焗葡國雞飯 with you.

 This Portuguese Chicken and Rice dish is not spicy with strong aromas from the turmeric and coconut milk.
 You’ll love this flavorful yet mild & creamy sauce! 😀

-Ingredients for One Pot Portuguese Chicken and Rice in Pressure Cooker
+Ingredients for Instant Pot Portuguese Chicken and Rice

 - Chicken quarters

 - 100% Pure coconut milk – this is the best tasting one out of the 4 we tried in creating this recipe.
 It’s not diluted, no additives, stabilizers, thickeners, gums, or preservatives.

 - Peanut oil